Monotoba/FLOW-MATIC-2025/README.md

 I hope you enjoy using the interpreter and find it useful as a teaching tool or for reiving the earlyy days with nostalgia!

-P.S.: If yyou use this and find it entertaining, please consider letting me know.
+P.S.: If you use this and find it entertaining, please consider letting me know.
-I find joyy in giving joy to others.
+I find joy in giving joy to others.